iWriteGigs

 A Bonobo females do not display estrus swellings as a way to mask paternity

-B Bonobo females only display estrus when they are not fertile as a way to keep their fertility windows secret from males
+B Bonobo females only display estrus when they are fertile to maximize their change of becoming pregnant

 C Bonobo females display estrus swellings even when they are not fertile and therefore mask paternity